nikdoof.com

 Locking is Notion’s way to stop editing on your pages and database, once the lock is enabled you can’t modify the page layout and properties, but sub pages can be created without issue.
 This works wonderfully for my Areas and Projects which the fields will very rarely change, but for Resources I’ve hit a problem that reduces its efficiency.

 Again, Multi-selects, I use them for tagging topics and when I create a new Resource I throw a few topics on the page to allow for easier searching, but when the database is locked you cannot add new items to the Multi-Select.
-A suggestion would be to have a mechanism where the lock is granular, say only allow additions to selects on selected fields, rather than locking every element in the database.
+A suggestion would be to have a mechanism where the lock is granular, say only allowing additions on selected fields, rather than locking every element in the database.

 Offline Mode